dieselfox1/fincommerce/docs/extensions/extension-onboarding/handling-merchant-onboarding.md

 By following these steps, your custom task should appear in the FinCommerce onboarding tasklist.

-For a complete example of adding a custom task as a WordPress plugin, you can check out the [add-task examples directory](https://github.com/dieselfox1/fincommerce/tree/trunk/plugins/fincommerce/client/admin/docs/examples/extensions/add-task).
+For a complete example of adding a custom task as a finpress plugin, you can check out the [add-task examples directory](https://github.com/dieselfox1/fincommerce/tree/trunk/plugins/fincommerce/client/admin/docs/examples/extensions/add-task).

 To learn more about the tasklist, you can refer to the [tasklist documentation](https://github.com/dieselfox1/fincommerce/blob/trunk/plugins/fincommerce/client/admin/docs/features/onboarding-tasks.md).